The Idea of Carbon Added Tax

 Investment in emission-free sources of energy sooner or later will bring profit to the investor.
 Of course, the income is taxable so the benefits are mutual between the state and the investor.
 Investments in emission-free sources of energy have a positive impact on the economy so everyone benefits.

 Phase five: emissions reduction.

 Emission reduction takes place in two ways.
 Firstly, taxed fuel becomes more expensive and therefore less competitive in the global energy market than emission-free sources of energy what contributes to the decline in demand for fossil fuels.
 On the other hand, promoted by the carbon tax investments in emission-free sources of energy increase the supply of such assets on the energy market.
 In the condition of application of this tax emission-free sources of energy have lower gross costs and a significant competitive advantage over these sources of energy which emit CO2.
 In this way, we reach the goal of the carbon tax that is a reduction of CO2 emissions.
-As the time passes, CO2 emission will go down and the supply of emission-free sources of energy grow.
+As time passes, CO2 emission will go down and the supply of emission-free sources of energy grows.
 It can be predicted that investments in emission-free sources of energy will come both from the carbon tax and portfolios of private investors.
-All this together will lead to a CO2 emissions reduction.
+All this together will lead to a CO2 emission reduction.
 And that's what it's about.